Garibaldi Estates Neighbourhood Plan

 At an OCP Citizens Advisory Committee meeting in April, 2017, DOS staff indicated that they "are tracking the versions of the [OCP] draft and revisions are being tagged to make sure that we can account why certain changes are being made." https://squamish.ca/assets/OCP-Review/Public-Hearing/CASC-Minutes/33baceaf28/2017-07-24-OCP-CASC-Meeting-Notes.pdf Where can the public access the above mentioned tagged drafts of the OCP?

-Roverdevin asked 25 days ago
+Roverdevin asked about 1 year ago

 Thank you for your question.
 Staff have reviewed the draft materials used in the development of the current Official Community Plan and inquired with those individuals who worked on the project.
 Unfortunately, the draft version with notations regarding changes has not been located.